 Private vocal and instrumental music lessons are available to all Lafayette students, regardless of major.

-We have a highly qualified staff of professional musicians who provide individual instruction from beginning to advanced levels.
-Students may choose from three categories of instruction (Music 140 or 141) depending on level of interest and background.
+We have a highly qualified staff of world-class professional musicians (see our list of applied faculty for more information ) who provide individual instruction from beginning to advanced levels.
+Students may choose from three categories of instruction (see below) depending on level of interest and background.
 In addition to satisfying a personal need to continue supervised study, up to eight semesters of credit may be applied toward fulfillment of humanities electives.

-142. Intensive Applied Music Instruction.
-This course is reserved for advanced students who have completed a minimum of two semesters of Music 141 with grades of “A.” Both jury examination and exemplary recital participation are required.
-Twelve lessons of 60 minutes each. ½ course designation.
-Credits may be combined up to the equivalent of two courses to satisfy humanities elective requirements.
-(Extra fee) Staff.
+MUS 142: This course is reserved for advanced students who have completed a minimum of two semesters of Music 141 with grades of A.” Both jury examination and exemplary recital participation are required.
+Twelve lessons of 60 minutes each.
+0.25 credit course.
+No more than eight 0.25 credit courses may be counted toward the 32/36course credit requirement for the degree.

 Registering for lessons is a two-step process.
 Please complete these steps in this order.

 Please complete this by the end of the first week of classes if possible.
 Lessons begin in the second week, and while it is possible to add lessons until the end of the formal Drop/Add period, your teacher may not be able to teach all 12 lessons.

 Note that our lesson faculty are often only on campus one day each week.
 Some flexibility may be required on your part to help the scheduling process.When we have received your scheduling survey, we will forward that to your instructor, who will then contact you to schedule your lesson.